Tom Buhrow

-Tom Buhrow (born 29 September 1958) is a German journalist who has been serving as intendant of the WDR since 2013.
+Tom Buhrow (born 29 September 1958) is a German journalist who served as director general of public broadcaster WDR from 2013 to 2024.
+In this capacity, he also served as chair of the ARD from 1 January 2020 to 31 December 2021 and from 4 August to 31 December 2022.

 Early life and education

 Buhrow was born in Troisdorf.
 He studied history and political science in Bonn.

 Career

-Careeer in journalism

 In 1978, Buhrow worked at the local newspaper Bonner General-Anzeiger.
 In 1985, he was trained at the largest television station in North Rhine-Westphalia, WDR.
 Since 1986 he was the editor, reporter and bureau chief of the shows Aktuelle Stunde and West 3 Aktuell.
 He then worked as an editor and reporter at the most-seen German nightly news, the Tagesschau.

 In 1992/1993, Buhrow became the correspondent of the ARD bureau in Washington D.C. in the midst of the 1992 U.S. presidential election.

 Between January 2000 and 2002, Buhrow worked as a correspondent at the ARD bureau in Paris.
 On 1 July 2002, he took over from Claus Kleber as chief of the ARD bureau in Washington; Kleber went to ZDF as the anchorman for the news programme heute-journal.

 On 1 September 2006, Buhrow replaced Ulrich Wickert as the host of the news programme Tagesthemen.
 He published a book about his years in the United States, Mein Amerika, Dein Amerika (My America, your America).